 The Man In The Moon cannot accept children who are ill.
 If any children are ill when they first arrive, we will immediately notify their parents/carers to come and collect them.
 Any children who have been ill should not return until they have fully recovered, or until after the minimum exclusion period has expired.
 For guidance on exclusion periods, we will refer to UK Health Security Agency guidance: Health protection in children and young people settings, including education.

 Our designated First Aiders are Paul Branch and Sheila Laughton.
-The designated First Aider has a current first aid certificate and has attended a 12 hour paediatric first aid course, which complies with the requirements of Annex A of the EYFS.
+The designated First Aider has a current first aid certificate and has attended a 12-hour paediatric first aid course, which complies with the requirements of Annex A of the EYFS.
 First aid training will be renewed every three years.
 To ensure that there is a qualified first aider present and available at all times when our activities are running, other crew members will also receive first aid training.
-We will take into account the number of children and layout of the premises to ensure that first aiders are able to respond quickly to any incident.
+We will take into account the number of children and the layout of the premises to ensure that first aiders are able to respond quickly to any incident.

 The location of the first aid box is known to all crew members.
 The designated First Aider regularly checks the contents of the first aid box to ensure that they are up to date, appropriate for children and comply with the Health and Safety (First Aid) Regulations 1981.